ragavithangaraj/JDBC-inventory-management/README.md

 ## Installation and Setup

 1. **Clone the repository**
+    Open your terminal and run:
     ```sh
     git clone https://github.com/ragavithangaraj/JDBC-inventory-management.git
     ```

 2. **Navigate to the project directory**
+    Change to the project directory:
     ```sh
     cd JDBC-inventory-management
     ```

 3. **Configure the database**
     - Create a database named `inventory_db`.
-    - Update the `src/main/resources/db.properties` file with your database connection details.
+    - Update the `src/main/resources/db.properties` file with your database connection details:
       ```properties
       db.url=jdbc:mysql://localhost:3306/inventory_db
       db.username=your_username